Fr0stb1t3/hxdgrid/README.md

 See a bug that needs fixing or an ugly bit of code that really needs a cleanup.
 Let me know at antoni.hxd@gmail.com

+### Additional extension requirements

+Since the earlier versions used jQuery it is still needed for some old extra settings (after including the loader file) If you just need the core script, these do not apply

+* [clip-path-polygon] for the hex clip/image clip module
+* [jQuery] -At least 1.6.0

 ### Todos